mendersoftware/mender/README.md

 [meta layer for the Yocto Project](https://github.com/mendersoftware/meta-mender) for *easy integration into existing environments*, and high quality software (see the test coverage badge).

-This repository contains the Mender client updater, which can be run in manual mode or as a daemon (connected to the Mender server).
+This repository contains the Mender client updater, which can be run in standalone mode (manually triggered through its command line interface) or managed mode (connected to the Mender server).

 Mender not only provides the client-side updater, but also the backend and UI for managing deployments as open source.
 The Mender server is